Specializing in Psychotherapy, Counseling, and Life/Career Coaching for Gay Men – Individuals and Couples – 23 Years

 “I have worked with Ken for many years and find his work to be the utmost in professionalism and compassion.
 His work within the Los Angeles community, especially that of the LGBT community, is the hallmark of dedication.
 While working with Ken on many community panels, including the Los Angeles County HIV Mental Health Task Force, he has always provided a intelligence, empathy, and commitment to colleagues and clients alike.
 I would highly recommend him as a therapist, or in any professional endeavors.” – JL, gay male therapist

-I am also on the faculty of the USC School of Social Work, where I teach advanced courses in clinical practice in the graduate MSW (Master of Social Work) program, with the latest research and techniques for helping people solve problems today.
+I am also on the faculty of the USC School of Social Work, where I teach a course in advanced clinical practice in the graduate MSW (Master of Social Work) program, with the latest research and techniques for helping people solve problems today.

 As a result of our work together, you can:

-- Learn to manage or overcome problems such as depression, anxiety, ADD, OCD, or addictions.
+- Manage or overcome problems such as depression, anxiety, ADD, OCD, or addictions.

-- Learn to forgive yourself and others, and achieve peace of mind.
+- Forgive yourself and others, and achieve peace of mind.

 - Strengthen your self-esteem and reclaim your personal dignity.

-- Liberate yourself from the burden of addictions and bad habits.
+- Liberate yourself from the burden of addictions.

 - Cope with a diagnosis of HIV or another medical challenge, and learn to thrive.